Walt Disney World Florida, USA Travel Guide

 Standard U.S. Immigration procedures apply at seaports.

-The United States does not charge specific exit fees or taxes when departing by air; these costs typically feature in the airline ticket price.
+The United States does not charge specific exit fees or taxes when you depart by air; these costs typically feature in the airline ticket price.
 For domestic flights, arrive at Orlando International Airport (MCO) at least 2 hours prior to your scheduled departure.
 For international flights, arrive at MCO at least 3 hours prior to your scheduled departure.

 Passport, boarding pass, any necessary travel documents organized.